bugsbugsbux/notes-on-nix/notes-on-nix.md

 referenced by outputs, they are registered as runtime dependencies.
 The time-stamp of the outputs is always unix-epoch 1.

+When manually building a derivation, a symlink `./result` is then placed in the current directory and points to the build output in the store.
+As long as this link is unchanged (not removed, renamed or modified) the build result is considered a **garbage-collector root**, meaning the GC won't remove it.
+A new build in the same directory overwrites an existing `./result`!

 ### Modifying packages

 #### Overrides